 Sense the presence or passage of vehicles (stop bar and advance detection) by lane.
 This can be accomplished using one camera/sensor or multiple cameras/sensors.

-Detect at minimum the detection zones indicated on the approved Traffic Signal Plan.
+Detect at minimum the detection zones as indicated.

 Built-in external RJ-45 port and power connector.

-If video detection is used, Video output shall be MJPEG or MPEG-4
+If video detection is used, Video output shall be H.264, MJPEG, or MPEG-4

 Minimum video resolution of 720 x 576 streaming on any modern web browser (HTTP).

 Each intersection shall be equipped with at least one camera capable of providing video imagery of the entire intersection that is streamed remotely.
 The video shall encompass all approaches at the intersection and provide the user with real-time traffic observations.
 This camera may double as a vehicle detection camera.
-Video output in MJPEG or MPEG-4.
+Video output in h.264, MJPEG, or MPEG-4.
 Minimum video resolution of 720 x 576 streaming on any modern web browser (HTTP).

 Detection sensor shall be in detector mode prior to implementing the adaptive system.

-Exposed or Buried Conduit, Trenching, Boring, Junction Boxes, Splicing, Mounting Hardware, Ethernet Cable are incidental and shall be provided with the vehicle detection system as required by approved traffic signal plans and per the manufacturer requirements.

 The mounting hardware shall include all clamps, wiring harnesses, and remaining hardware necessary to mount and operate the vehicle detection system according to the manufacturer’s recommendations.
 Specific mounting hardware is dependent on the vehicle detection system selected for this project and shall be compatible with both strain pole/span wire and mast arm signal supports.
 If recommended by the manufacturer, install luminaire arms on strain pole signal supports to obtain proper detector placement and visibility.
 Luminaire arms, if determined necessary, shall be incidental to the vehicle detection system and considered part of the mounting hardware.

 CONSTRUCTION—